Murder in Space: Related Prizes

 PRIMETIME magazine, the FIRST CHOICE*SUPERCHANNEL program guide, featured a pull-out entry form which allowed viewers to identify the four murdered characters, their nationalities and, bizarrely, “how murdered?”.
 It then asked the ultimate question – “Who Committed the Murders?”

-Readers who correctly guessed the answer had the opportunity to win a trip on the Orient Express however no entries received were actually correct so instead the closest answer to who was the murderer was given a years free subscription to the magazine.
+Readers who correctly guessed the answer had the opportunity to win a trip on the Orient Express however no entries received were actually correct so instead the closest answer to who the murderer was given a year's free subscription to the magazine.

 Accompanying book

 A novel also called "Murder In Space", published by Penguin, was produced around the same time; the last page of the book was an entry form for the competition to solve the mystery.

-It was written by "FX Woolf", a pen-name for Howard Engels and Janet Hamilton.
+It was written by "FX Woolf", a penname for Howard Engels and Janet Hamilton.

 Murder in Space: The Solution

-A television show, hosted in the UK by Anneka Rice and Roger Cook and broadcast in July 1985 on TV Channel ITV, featured members of the UK public who were close or knew who the murderer actually was, thus winning the £10,000 prize money.
+A television show, hosted in the UK by Anneka Rice and Roger Cook(making his ITV Debut) and broadcast in September 1985 on UK TV Channel ITV, featured members of the UK public who were close or knew who the murderer actually was, thus winning the £10,000 prize money.
 The solution was then shown in the final 15 minutes of the movie to reveal the answer.